 The Year of the Farmer is a contemporary story of life on the land featuring Mitch Bishop, whose drought-stricken farm somewhere up in the Riverina has been in his family for generations.
-Mitch is married to Mandy, who used to be the town bike.
+Mitch is married to Mandy, who used to be the town bike (I know this is 2020, but in this small town these things still matter).
 No one likes Mandy, not even Mitch.

 Mitch should have married his school sweetheart Neralie, but she left town to make a go of it in the city and left to his own devices, he succumbed to Mandy’s attentions.
 Mandy suckered Mitch into getting married by telling him that she was pregnant, but as everyone else in town knew, she couldn’t have fallen pregnant as she’d had “an infection.”

 When Neralie returned to town to run the only pub in the area for 100 miles, Mitch and everyone else’s lives were turned upside-down.

 Not only was Mitch’s marriage a mess, but the drought had been going on for years.
 Most punishing of all for him and other local farmers was their battle with the Water Authority Board to get enough water from the river to irrigate their land.
 To make things worse, a pack of townie’s dogs were killing sheep, rain at the wrong time was threatening to ruin the crops and Mandy’s constant need to make other people unhappy was adding considerably to the town’s woes.